 They have a simple import tool to pull an article straight from your existing blog.
 They even include the important “rel=canonical” tag to avoid any duplicate content penalty.
 This can get your content in front of a new audience.
 However, to be truly successful on Medium, you should identify large publications in your industry to syndicate on.
-A list of the biggest publications is found here.

 One of the easiest ways you can re-use content is to take your most popular posts of a certain theme – say all your pillar posts on marketing funnels – and put them together as an e-book.
 You can then give that e-book away as a free download (lead magnet) as a way to capture leads.

 You can extract snippets or quotes from your most successful articles and use them as social posts to garner more engagement.
 WordPress has a “Click to Tweet” plugin that makes this super easy, as evidenced in this article “Hey Siri: How Do I Optimize for Voice Search?”:

 If you load those snippets into a tool like Buffer or Edgar, you can include a link to the original content, and thus breathe fresh life into evergreen content.

 Webinars can bring a live element to your content by letting you communicate directly with customers and more effectively craft a tailored pitch.

 You don’t need to start from scratch either.
 Take an existing piece of content like a how-to or slide presentation and turn it into a live tutorial.
 As a bonus, you can record your webinar and use it as an evergreen video.

 Remember when I said that repurposing will teach you about your customer base?
 Well, this is a perfect way to apply that.
 Once you see which content is resonating organically with your target audience, you can use that to shape your paid strategy, too.